It’s the most wonderful time of the year — kitten season!

 Only use special kitten formula to feed kittens

 If you do attempt to feed any kittens, don’t feed them cow’s milk.
-Use special kitten formula or goat’s milk if formula is unavailable.
+Use special kitten formula, available at your local Walmart or Petco (or goat’s milk if formula is unavailable).
+You can also purchase a kitten nursing kit for less than $5.
 Before you feed them, be sure that the kittens are warm.
 If they’re cold and look hungry, warm up the kitten first or they could face life-threatening complications.

-We’re also continually working on reducing the number of unwanted litters in our communities through Animal Humane Society’s Community Cats program.
+AHS is continually working on reducing the number of unwanted litters in our communities through our Community Cats program.
 Learn more about the program and what you can do to help.